gmirsky/snowflake_terraform/README.md

 # Snowflake Terraform

-Terraform scripts and modules to provision Snowflake Cloud assets
+Terraform scripts and modules to provision Snowflake Cloud assets and the corresponding AWS S3 bucket, IAM policy and roles for Snowflake Stage and Snowflake Pipe.

 This is currently a work in progress.
 Do not use!